allenea/PyDatPicture/README.md

 	- **The pre-installed modules for everyone should include: dateutil, os, sys, getpass, pathlib, shutil, re**

-If you are using anaconda, then there is a chance (fingers crossed) that any required missing software will be automatically installed.
+If you are using anaconda, then there is a chance, fingers crossed, that any required (missing) software will be automatically installed.
 This has not been tested.

 ## 2.2 Compatiability & File Paths